build-on-aws/content/posts/zero-dataloss-dr-using-rds/index.md

 We should also note that logical and physical DR databases are not mutually exclusive.
 We could have both a logical replica(s) and a multi AZ physical copy for the same source database and in fact this may provide a more complete DR setup.

 ## RDS Custom for Oracle and SQLServer
 Amazon RDS provides a lower level offering called RDS Custom for database engines Oracle and SQLServer.
 With this offering we gain access to the underlying compute servers o/s.
 Being able to access the compute also allows us to make customisations to the RDS Engine and its configuration not possible under normal RDS.
-With regard to disaster recovery the ability to configure Synchronous Logical replication for Oracle is relavent for us as a ZDLDR Solition.
+With regard to disaster recovery the ability to configure Synchronous Logical replication for Oracle is relevant for us as a ZDLDR Solution.
 RDS Custom also gives  SQLServer the ability for Physical Synchronous Multi AZ configuration which is not possible under standard RDS, but this won't protect against disk corruptions.

 ## Disaster Blast Radius
 Not all failures require disaster recovery on Amazon RDS.
 For an RDS Database the implicit services that support the database are: